||Planning and Zoning Code- Section 44

 - The management entity shall verify annually to the Zoning Enforcement Officer that the

 facility is in compliance with the occupancy requirements of this section.

 - Dwelling units designated, as Active Adult Housing shall deed restrictions limiting

 occupancy as required above.

-- There shall be at least three (3) parking spaces per dwelling unit.
-At least one
+- There shall be at least three (3) parking spaces per detached dwelling units and

 guest parking.
-All driveways shall have a minimum of 25 feet in length.
+All detached dwelling unit driveways shall have a minimum of 25 feet

 - A cash performance bond shall be filed prior to securing building permits.